thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 - [creating knowledge graphs with LLMs](https://bratanic-tomaz.medium.com/constructing-knowledge-graphs-from-text-using-openai-functions-096a6d010c17).
 This blog post explains how to create knowledge graphs from text using OpenAI functions combined with LangChain and Neo4j.
 It highlights how large language models (LLMs) have made information extraction more accessible, providing step-by-step instructions for setting up a pipeline to extract structured information and construct a graph from unstructured data.

 - [creating RAG systems with LLMs](https://medium.com/enterprise-rag/a-first-intro-to-complex-rag-retrieval-augmented-generation-a8624d70090f).
 This article provides a technical overview of implementing complex Retrieval Augmented Generation (RAG) systems, focusing on key concepts like chunking, query augmentation, document hierarchies, and knowledge graphs.
 It highlights the challenges in data retrieval, multi-hop reasoning, and query planning, while also discussing opportunities to improve RAG infrastructure for more accurate and efficient information extraction.

-- [using protein embeddings in biochemical research](https://www.biorxiv.org/content/10.1101/2024.01.29.577750v3).
-This study presents a machine learning pipeline that successfully identifies and characterizes terpene synthases (TPSs), a challenging task due to the limited availability of labeled protein sequences.
-By combining a curated TPS dataset, advanced structural domain segmentation, and language model techniques, the authors discovered novel TPSs, including the first active enzymes in Archaea, significantly improving the accuracy of substrate prediction across TPS classes.

-- [attention mechanims and transformers explained](https://ig.ft.com/generative-ai/).
-This Financial Times article explains the development and workings of large language models (LLMs), emphasizing their foundation on the transformer model created by Google researchers in 2017.
-These models use self-attention mechanisms to understand context, allowing them to respond to subtle relationships between elements in their input, even if those elements are far from one another in the linear input sequence.

-- [other types of protein language models](https://build.nvidia.com/nim?q=protein). *3D Protein Structure Prediction* deepmind / alphafold2-multimer: Predicts the 3D structure of protein complexes from amino acid sequences. deepmind / alphafold2: Predicts the 3D structure of single proteins from amino acid sequences. meta / esmfold: Predicts the 3D structure of proteins based on amino acid sequences. *Protein Embedding Generation* meta / esm2-650m: Generates protein embeddings from amino acid sequences. *Protein Sequence Design* ipd / proteinmpnn: Predicts amino acid sequences for given protein backbone structures. *Generative Protein Design* ipd / rfdiffusion: A generative model for designing protein backbones, particularly for protein binder design. *Molecule-Protein Interaction Prediction* mit / diffdock: Predicts the 3D interactions between molecules and proteins (docking simulations).

 <!-- ## exercises {-}